aredn/documentation/arednGettingStarted/advanced_config.rst

   - To extend the usable distance between neighbor nodes.
   - To increase the number of available channels in a crowded RF coverage area.

+  Please review the **Network Design** section for more information about designing a network that meets the specific requirements of your applications and services.

 Distance Setting
   .. image:: _images/basic-pwr-dist.png
     :alt: Basic Power and Distance Settings